ckb-js/kuai/docs/PRD/user_story.md

 - Click the token line, then the page jump to the Token details.
 #### Tokens Tab

-Tokens Tab shows almost all the SUDT tokens in this case.
+Tokens Tab shows almost all the SUDT tokens in this case.Tokens tab here are subject to a whitelist.
+Only SUDTs created through this demo will be displayed under the Token tab list.

 ![picture 22](pic/TokenTab.png)